nefarius/HidHide/README.md

 Found a bug and want it fixed?
 Feel free to open a detailed issue on the [GitHub issue tracker](../../issues)!

-Have an idea for a new feature?
-Let's have a chat about your request on [Discord](https://discord.vigem.org) or the [community forums](https://forums.vigem.org).

 *HidHide* provides both logging and tracing.
 Logging can be found the *Event Viewer* under *Windows Logs* and *System*.
 Tracing can be found under *Applications and Services Logs* and *Nefarius* after enabling *Show Analytic and Debug Logs*.
 Extended tracing is available but switched off per default for performance reasons.
 Tracing is controlled using the *wevtutil* utility